John Stanley-23 May 1355

 Sometime in the last hour, the river had finally begun to recede.
 The threat was diminished and the Prince had decided to sleep in his own tent.
-It was to there that the two squires were escorted.
 Despite the late hour, the tent shone like a beacon in the darkness.

 As they approached, the Earl reported on the discussions with the Toulousaine ambassadors.
 ‘They have agreed to a trading contract with Aquitaine.
 By any consideration, this is extremely important as it will once again give direct access to goods from the Mediterranean Sea, which in turn will give access to the exotic goods from Arabia.’